-New study abroad programming that engages underrepresented students or locations
+New study abroad programming that engages historically marginalized students or underrepresented locations

 International student learning and engagement

 Preference will be given to project proposals that:

 Involve collaboration with local, regional, or international partners

 Meaningfully engage with Indigenous sovereignty through direct tribal relationship building

 Please see the below FAQ for more information about these preferences.

 The Global Initiatives Fellowship is open to all full-time faculty and staff and currently enrolled students at UW Tacoma who:

 Have an interest in global learning and campus internationalization